 Bromley is highlighted particularly in the relevant indicators listed on the right.
 In addition, data for all boroughs feature in the indicators below:

-- Debt relief orders by London borough
+- Possession orders for renters by borough

 - Council Tax Benefit reform